curbengh/curbengh.github.io/source/_posts/hexo-blog-github.md

 ---
 title: How to create a Hexo blog on GitHub Pages
-subtitle: Host your Hexo blog for free on GitHub Pages.
+excerpt: Host your Hexo blog for free on GitHub Pages.
 date: 2018-11-10
 tags:
 - hexo